-Judge Restrains Portland, Oregon Police From Using Tear Gas
+Judge Restrains Portland, Oregon, Police From Using Tear Gas

 Thirteen consecutive days of protests have led to the resignation of the police chief on Monday and a restraining injunction on Wednesday.

 PORTLAND, Ore.
-(CN) — Mass protests continued Wednesday in Portland, Oregon in the movement against police brutality sparked by the death of George Floyd, and a federal judge issued an injunction restraining Portland police from using tear gas against protesters for two weeks, unless necessary to save lives.
+(CN) — Mass protests continued Wednesday in Portland, Oregon, in the movement against police brutality sparked by the death of George Floyd, and a federal judge issued an injunction restraining Portland police from using tear gas against protesters for two weeks, unless necessary to save lives.

 As has happened every day for the past two weeks, thousands marched through the streets, chanting “Black Lives Matter!” and “Say His Name!
 George Floyd!”
-The largest group marched several miles from the concert venue Revolution Hall to rally at Unthank Park in Northeast Portland.
+The largest group marched several miles from the concert venue Revolution Hall to rally at Unthank Park in northeast Portland.
 Another group rallied outside City Hall during budget hearings that will determine near-term policing in the city.
 And a group of skateboarders met at the Moda Center before rolling around the city en masse.

 On Tuesday, Mayor Ted Wheeler said the city would move enact a set of reforms long called for by civil rights activists and Portland’s lone black city councilor, Jo Anne Hardesty.